kscop-n1/LinguaCafe/CONTRIBUTING.md

 **Step 3:** Run this command to start the localhost server:

 ```
-docker exec -ti linguacafe-webserver-dev npm run watch-poll
+docker exec -ti -w /var/www/html/frontend/vue2 linguacafe-webserver-dev npm run watch-poll
 ```

 You must not use the same folder for both the production and development versions of linguacafe.

 You can now reach your dev server on localhost:3000, it will auto reload when you save a .vue or .php file.

-The developer environment does not copy the contents of the linguacafe folder into the docker image, instead it mounts the whole folder, so it is accessible for both the docker container and the developer.
+The developer environment doesn't copy the contents of the linguacafe folder into the docker image, instead it mounts the whole folder, so it is accessible for both the docker container and the developer.

 #### Laravel Horizon